 ABOUT HEMORRHOIDAL DISCOMFORT

 Hemorrhoids – also known as piles – are enlarged and swollen blood vessels around the anus.
-They usually don’t cause pain, and if they’re internal, some people don’t realise they have them1.
+They usually don’t cause pain, and if they’re internal, some people don’t realise they have them.
 However, if they are external, prolapsed, or cause uncomfortable symptoms, it’s time to get treatment.

 Hemorrhoidal discomfort happens when your hemorrhoids become swollen, dilated and inflamed.
 You may experience pain, itching, irritation, burning, and sometimes bleeding.
 If any of this sounds familiar, don’t worry, you’re not alone.
 About 80% of Canadians experience hemorrhoidal discomfort at some point in their lives.
-Piles are more common when you’re pregnant, as you get older, if you are overweight, and if your job involves a lot of heavy lifting or sitting down1.
+Piles are more common when you’re pregnant, as you get older, if you are overweight, and if your job involves a lot of heavy lifting or sitting down.

 Find out about different types of hemorrhoids and how to get relief from piles below.